-- Has time, can stick to schedule and dependent on himself or herself for studies.
-Has a self belief that he can do it, despite the odds and good at researching for information online and via own network of friends or seniors.
+- Has time, can stick to a schedule and dependent on himself or herself for studies.
+Has a self-belief that he can do it, despite the odds and good at researching for information online and via own network of friends or seniors.

 Now if you do decide to take coaching for the CAT exam, then the next question that comes in line is

 There are three types of coaching available as of now:

 - Class Room Coaching wherein students go and study by attending regular classes.
 Most coaching providers take classes 3 days a week, alternate days for around 90-150 minutes, depending on the class in question.

 - The other is a self-study mode, wherein you order books from coaching providers and solve them yourself like from TIME and prepare accordingly.